 Configuring an app is like driving a car.
 You can try to do it on a hunch.
 However, to avoid crashes on the way, you'd better learn before taking the wheel.

-Recently, we've shown how to create pages and layouts, use components, and how to build a web application in UI Bakery, a low-code visual development platform.
+Recently, we've shown how to create pages and layouts, use components, and how to build a web application in UI Bakery.
 However, we understand that it may be challenging for a non-designer to deal with UI configuration.
-So if you are the one facing UI configuration difficulties, here are some tips and tricks we've "baked" specially for you.
-Enjoy!
+So if you are the one facing UI configuration difficulties, here are some tips and tricks:

-One meaning for a group usually takes one space with the same alignment and direction settings.
+1 meaning for a group usually takes 1 space with the same alignment and direction settings.
 Below, we provide two examples of the home screen of the railway ticket sales system.

 You can see three separate meaning groups here.
 The first one is dedicated to the departure/destination points.
 The second one contains the departure date and time.
 The third one includes the list with possible trains one can choose from.
 In this example, the railway ticket sales system is clear.